You can come back to this page and switch the version of the docs you're reading at any time.

 - Patch releases are low risk, contain bug fixes and small new features.
 No developer assistance is expected during update.

-We work toward a regular schedule of releases, so that you can plan and coordinate your updates with the continuing evolution of Material-UI.
+A regular schedule of releases helps you plan and coordinate your updates with the continuing evolution of Material-UI.

 In general, you can expect the following release cycle: